emmauscollege/arcade/README.md

 ## Software explained
 ### Games
 The games programmed in JavaScript using the p5js library.
 Games are made by our students from 4-vwo and 4-havo (aged around 15).
 The p5js library and all other files needed to run the game are available locally on our Arcade.
-The must be playable using keyboard input acoording to the control-keyboard mapping of our Arcade.
+The game must use keyboard input according to the control-keyboard mapping of our Arcade.

 ### Menu
 The menu is a webpage.
 Selection of the game works by manipulating the active element on the page.
 This can be done using the controls or any other keyboard.